Last updated: 9 September 2020

 According to industry regulator Ofgem, the average UK household spends around £1,254 each year on a standard variable energy plan.
 Even with the cheapest gas and electricity tariff, there are always ways to save at home.
 Here are a few tips to cut your consumption:

 Install a smart thermostat – Smart thermostats only heat the rooms you’re using.
 They’re fully programmable and learn your household habits over time to predict when and where you’ll need heat.
-You can control them by smartphone app, which means you can turn heating off at a distance when you’re not home.
+You can control them by smartphone app, which means you can turn heating off remotely when you’re not home.

-Upgrade to efficient appliances – Don’t go rushing out to throw away your current appliances, but when they’ve come to the end of their natural lifespan you can upgrade to a more energy-efficient model.
+Upgrade to energy-efficient appliances – Don’t rush to throw away your current appliances, but when they’ve come to the end of their natural lifespan you should upgrade to a more energy-efficient model.
 Look for colour-coded energy ratings before you buy.
-They may cost more upfront, but will save a bundle over time.
+They may cost more upfront but can more than repay the initial outlay in reduced energy bills over time.

 Switch off standby mode – Shave money off your energy bills by remembering to turn off your appliances when they’re not in use.
 Leaving your electronic devices in standby mode is a waste of electricity, particularly as you can now buy standby savers.

 These are just a few examples of simple actions to take.
-Factors like double glazing and insulation will also help make your home more efficient for cheap energy bills.
+Factors like double glazing and insulation will also help make your home more efficient to help deliver cheap energy bills.